Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Introduction

 Another stream of work found in the MFD literature is the one of Machine Learning (ML), which generally tries to harness patterns within the data to generalize a MFD shape.
 In the work of \cite{yuan2021macroscopic}, for example, a physics-regularized Gaussian process (GP) model for macroscopic traffic flow modeling is proposed.
 This approach integrates traffic flow physics into the GP framework to improve prediction accuracy.
-Similarly, \cite{Shi2021PIML} present a physics-informed deep learning approach for estimating the MFD which incorporates traffic flow physics. \cite{Jin2023MLcities} compare multiple traditional ML techniques in their ability to reconstruct MFDs across different cities. \cite{Lin2024lstm} use LSTM and GA algorithms to forecast MFDs on future short term time intervals.
-A physics-informed computational graph method is developed in \citep{Zhang2024PIML} to estimate free flow speed and critical density for the MFD. \cite{Jin2024preprint} use Graph Attention Networks and Gated Recurrent Units to enhance the precision of link-level traffic speed estimations based on MFD.
+Similarly, \cite{Shi2021PIML} present a physics-informed deep learning approach for estimating the MFD which incorporates traffic flow physics. \cite{Jin2023MLcities} compare multiple traditional ML techniques in their ability to reconstruct MFDs across different cities, while \cite{alayasreih2025ml} compare ML techniques in their ability to cluster traffic states in the MFDs based on traffic homogeneity and spatial connectivity. \cite{Lin2024lstm} use LSTM and GA algorithms to forecast MFDs on future short term time intervals.
+A physics-informed computational graph method is developed in \cite{Zhang2024PIML} to estimate free flow speed and critical density for the MFD. \cite{Jin2024preprint} use Graph Attention Networks and Gated Recurrent Units to enhance the precision of link-level traffic speed estimations based on MFD. \cite{bansal2023utd19} use causal statistical modeling and bayesian Machine Learning to empirically estimate a bias-free macroscopic fundamental relationship, also using the UTD19 dataset.
 Other authors proposed using Active Learning to sample a representative set of trips (either using simulation or using GPS data), to be used for MFD estimation \citep{batista2022gaussian}.